MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 > [!NOTE]
 > If any of the requested fields don't exist or isn't accessible due to configured permissions, a `400 - Bad Request` is returned.

 The `$select` query parameter, also known as "projection," is used to control the size of the data returned in an API response.
-By specifying only the needed columns, `$select` reduces the payload size, which can improve performance by minimizing parsing time, reducing bandwidth usage, and speeding up data processing.
-This optimization extends to the database, where only the requested columns are retrieved, resulting in less data being read, processed, and streamed through Data API builder.
-This helps ensure better overall performance.
+With only needed columns, `$select` reduces the payload size, which can improve performance by minimizing parsing time, reducing bandwidth usage, and speeding up data processing.
+This optimization extends to the database.
+There, only the requested columns are retrieved.
+This results in less reading and streaming through Data API builder.

 #### `$filter`